What Do You Mean by Annotated Bibliography?

 A well developed annotated bibliography should give confidence you the confidence to think perilously pertaining to the contents of the various research works related to your research topic and help you find their place within the holistic field of study, as well as deriving their relevance, ideas, and assumptions to your own research.
 Thus, the annotated bibliography will provide empirical evidence of the various sources that you have read, understood, and analyzed.
 It will also establish your research validity and authenticity for the research you have conducted and to you as the researcher.
 Hence, the annotated bibliography will provide you with the opportunities that you need to take into consideration, as you will need to include the most important and relevant digital, multimedia, and archival materials inside your literature review.

 Again, the annotated bibliography will be important to situate your research study in relation to the underlying research problem in a concise and continuing professional tête-à-tête, as well as provide opportunities for other people interested in your research study to determine if the sources you are using will also be helpful to their own research endeavors.
-Best essay writing service stand as a boon to students who are not able to in researching and finding materials that can feed their paper.
+Best essay writing service stands as a boon to students who are not able to in researching and finding materials that can feed their paper.

 Furthermore, a well developed annotated bibliography will help other researchers in determining if they might be interested in your research study through the provision of background information in addition to the idea or concept of the kind of scholarly investigations that have been performed in your specific area of study.
 Therefore, by writing a well developed annotated bibliography helps you in developing the necessary skills that are critically relevant and related to your research study, as well as help you identify the most pertinent points of your research study.
 Thus, in essence, the annotated bibliography will effectively help you to synthesize the contents of your research sources in a manner that assists your audience in determining the usefulness and validity of your topic of investigation or research problem.